Northrop aims to return "substantial" cash to holders in 2013

-WASHINGTON (Reuters) - Northrop Grumman Corp (NOC.N) expects to produce strong cash flow again in 2013 after generating $2.3 billion in 2012, and will continue returning “a substantial amount of cash” to shareholders, the company’s chief financial officer told analysts on Thursday.
+WASHINGTON, Jan 30 (Reuters) - Northrop Grumman Corp expects to produce strong cash flow again in 2013 after generating $2.3 billion in 2012, and will continue returning “a substantial amount of cash” to shareholders, the company’s chief financial officer told analysts on Thursday.

 “We expect to continue our balanced cash deployment strategy that returns a substantial amount of cash to our shareholders,” CFO Jim Palmer said on an analyst call.
 Cash flow should be weighted toward the second half of the year, he said.